MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Mailbox_Permission_Alert.md

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.

-2. **Microsoft 365 Defender** should still be open in your Edge browser from the prior task.
-Select the **Microsoft 365 Defender** tab now.
+2. The **Microsoft Defender** portal should still be open in your Edge browser from the prior task.
+Select the **Microsoft Defender** tab now.
 In the left-hand navigation pane, under the **Email & collaboration** section, select **Policies & rules**.

 3. On the **Policies & rules** window, select **Alert policy**.
 If a dialog box appears indicating the alert policy portal has been updated, select the **Dismiss** button.

 4. In the **Alert Policy** window, note the message at the top of the page indicating the fact that mail flow alerts have moved to the Exchange admin center.
-Mail flow alerts can no longer be maintained in the Microsoft 365 Defender security portal.
-Since you will be creating a mailbox permission alert and not a mail flow alert, you can continue on with this task in the Microsoft 365 Defender portal. <br/>
+Mail flow alerts can no longer be maintained in the Microsoft Defender security portal.
+Since you will be creating a mailbox permission alert and not a mail flow alert, you can continue on with this task in the Microsoft Defender portal. <br/>

 	In the **Alert Policy** window, review the list of preconfigured alert policies that are available in Microsoft 365.
 Select **+New Alert Policy** on the menu bar.
 This initiates the **New Alert Policy** wizard.